GTA5TunersGenZ/GTA5TunersScript/README.md

 -
 <h5>[==============================(READ FIRST)=================================]<br><br><br>

-This open source GTA 5 modmenu script version is not as updated as our Discord Version, our Discord Version has way more features and optimizations.<br>
+This open source GTA 5 modmenu script version is not as updated as our Discord Version.<br>
+Our Discord Version has way more features and optimizations!<br>
 You can find our discord version on Youtube by searching for tag @gta5tuners.
 There will be a link somewhere in one of the videos.<br><br>

  [===========================(MISSION STATEMENT)=============================]<br><br>